Fiserv/developer-studio-support/docs/guides/workspaces.md

 5) Manage Credentials

 a.
+Click "Credentials" on the tab to go to the Credentials page

+b.
 View MID details by selecting the View button in MID table

-b.
+c.
 Add/Create API Key by selecting the Create API Key button

 i.
 Select MID from dropdown.
 This will be the MID associated with the API key you are creating.